ashishshroti14/agentic_restaurant_reservation_system/README.md

 - Voice interface for hands-free operation

 ## 🙏 Acknowledgements
-- OpenRouter for providing access to Phi-4 and other models
+- OpenRouter for providing access to Llama 4 Scout and other models
 - Streamlit for the powerful UI framework
 - FastAPI for the efficient backend framework
 - Google Cloud Platform for hosting infrastructure
-- Created as part of a technical implementation challenge for Sarvam AI